 Ethnic studies provides introductory and advanced courses on theories and practices of ethnicity, race, class, and gender.
 The program also offers courses on the history and experiences of specific groups, including African Americans and Native Americans.
-Among groups in Hawai'i, Caucasians, Chinese, Filipinos, Hawaiians, Japanese, and Koreans are subjects of separate courses.
+Among groups in Hawai'i, Chinese, Filipinos, Hawaiians, and Japanese are subjects of separate courses.
 There are also courses dealing with critical topics such as ethnic identity, land tenure, social movements, and labor history.

 Students may earn a BA or the Certificate in Ethnic Studies.
 Graduates have gone on to successful work in public service, social service, business, law, labor organization, education, and other fields that require sensitivity to people and their backgrounds.